albar965/littlenavmap-manual/src/en/MENUS.rst

 |Quit| Quit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Exits the application.
-Will ask for confirmation if there are changed files.
+Will ask for confirmation if there are unsaved files.

 Flight Plan Menu
 ~~~~~~~~~~~~~~~~